willfore/mattermost_to_slack/README.md

 # Mattermost to Slack

+This is Open Source software and
-This is a command line utility to take a bulk.json export from Mattermost and give you multiple import options into slack via the API.
+This is a command line utility to take a bulk.json export from Mattermost and give you multiple import options into slack with API assistance.
 Some things to take note of:

 * I was in a huge rush when I wrote this so it may break for you
 * No there are not tests, yes I was in that big of a hurry
 * You will need to have knowledge of mattermost command line as well as creating a slack app to run this
-* Users will need to be imported via CSV before anything else can be done
+* Currently the slack import option is breaking.
+Slack support was "unable" to help
+* Cannot import DM's into slack at this time
 # Setup

 Set an environment variable called SLACK_API_TOKEN